Dpartipilo/tt-tickx/README.md

 ## Further development

-- I would have unit tested all components as much as possible.
+- Unit tested all components as much as possible.
-- I would have made integration tests.
+- Integration tests.
-- I would have tested API requests.
+- API request tests.
 - I think context or redux would have helped managing states better.
-- I would have added video items and implemented a media player to render them.
+- Video items and media player.
-- I would have done better types for typscript on some functions and components.
+- Better types on some functions and components.
-- I would have implemented more accessibility features
+- More accessibility features.
+- Error handlers.